 Applicants should submit an online application through ASU Graduate Admissions.
-Applications require a personal statement, at least one letter of recommendation, and official transcripts.
-International applicants require proof of English proficiency. https://students.asu.edu/graduate
+Applications require a personal statement, at least one letter of recommendation, a CV or resume, and official transcripts.
+International applicants require proof of English proficiency.

 Provisionally admitted students must fulfill additional requirements within a specified amount of time to remain in the degree program.
-Information on provisions can be found in the welcome letter on the MyASU page upon admission.
+Information on the provision can be found in the welcome letter on the MyASU page upon admission.
 If provisions are not met within the specified time period, the student may be dismissed by the ASU Graduate College.
 Students are encouraged to speak to the advisor or program directors regarding success strategies and registration plans.